SAP/fosstars-rating-core/docs/oss_security_rating.md

 The thresholds depend on scores for the following [projects](oss/security):

-*  Relatively popular projects in Apache and Eclipse software foundations
+*  Popular projects in Apache and Eclipse software foundations
-*  Relatively popular Spring projects
+*  Popular Spring projects
-*  Relatively popular FasterXML projects
+*  Popular FasterXML projects
 *  A number of other well-known projects such as curl, Netty, OpenSSL and so on.

 Here is how the thresholds are calculated: